efchatnet/efsec/README.md

 GPL v3 or later — see `LICENSE`.

-EfSec is free software: you can redistribute or modify it under the terms of the GNU General Public License v3 or (at your option) any later version.
+efsec is free software: you can redistribute or modify it under the terms of the GNU General Public License v3 or (at your option) any later version.

 ---